kubernetes/website/docs/admin/authentication.md

 1. Login to your identity provider
 2. Your identity provider will provide you with an `access_token`, `id_token` and a `refresh_token`
 3. When using `kubectl`, use your `id_token` with the `--token` flag or add it directly to your `kubeconfig`
-4.  `kubectl` sends your `id_token` in a header called Authorization to the API Server
+4.  `kubectl` sends your `id_token` in a header called Authorization to the API server
-5. The api server will make sure the JWT signature is valid by checking against the certificate named in the configuration
+5. The API server will make sure the JWT signature is valid by checking against the certificate named in the configuration
 6. Check to make sure the `id_token` hasn't expired
 7. Make sure the user is authorized
 8. Once authorized the API server returns a response to `kubectl`